This muesli is packed with all the beneficial ingredients needed to feed the gut bacteria, making for a happy digestive system.

-- Mix with rolled oats, nuts, seeds and cinnamon.
+- Grate the apple.
+Mix with rolled oats, nuts, seeds and cinnamon.

 - Add yoghurt and mix to combine.

 - In the morning, if a moister consistency is desired, add extra yoghurt, milk, soy milk or apple juice, although the grated apples help to keep the muesli moist.